 - Take a rejuvenating break prior to starting health profession school

 - Tend to some health or other personal issue before embarking in health profession school.

 After realistically assessing your credentials you will be better positioned to decide whether you are truly ready to apply.
 Waiting a year and improving your credentials might make the difference between a successful and an unsuccessful application effort.
 Remember that the national average age for entering professional students is usually ~24+ years.
 Thus, you will not be alone if you decide to wait one or more years prior to applying!
 See the information on Postbaccalaureate Programs and Gap Years on the University Career Center website for possible ideas.

 Ready to Apply?

-Although the University Career Center staff is available to guide you through the exploration and preparation stages (beyond the classroom) of your Health Track, individualized assistance with academic requirements and professional school application is available through the Newnan Advising Center (call 734-764-0332 for an appointment) and possibly also through the advisors within your own School, College, Department or Program.
+Although the University Career Center staff is available to guide you through the exploration and preparation stages (beyond the classroom) of your Health Track, individualized assistance with academic requirements and professional school application may be available through the advising and career centers in your School or College.
+If you are applying to medical school, group coaching is available through the Med App Canvas site.

 Procure Reference Letters

 As you get involved in your classes and co-curricular engagements, start thinking about potential sources for reference letters.
 Although the expectations for the number of letters and the content may vary across programs, all reference letters are expected to provide admissions committees with additional perspectives on your past performance and future potential, commenting specifically on your skills and abilities related to your chosen career area.
 For example, see these guidelines on how to write effective reference letters in support of medical school application.
 Although the focus is on the letter writer, these guidelines will help you understand the expectations of a medical school’s admissions committee.

 Keep these tips in mind when arranging for your letters: